Southern broad-footed mole: Taxonomy

 It was formerly considered a subspecies of the northern broad-footed mole (S. latimanus), with the combined species being known as the broad-footed mole, but a 2021 study found sufficient anatomical and genetic divergence to split both as distinct species.
 The Mexican mole (S. anthonyi) was formerly thought to be a subspecies of the broad-footed mole but is now also considered a distinct species.

 Distribution

-It ranges from the throughout the southern Sierra Nevada and most of southern California from San Luis Obispo south to the U.S.-Mexico border, and along the Peninsular Ranges into northernmost Baja California.
-In the two areas where S. occultus and S. latimanus are sympatric (a portion of the southern Sierra Nevada and the northern portion of Santa Barbara), S. occultus inhabits lower altitudes and S. latimanus inhabits higher ones.
+The southern broad-footed mole is most commonly found in California, but is less present in the hot deserts and portions of the Central Valley.
+Its distribution ranges from throughout the southern Sierra Nevada and most of southern California from San Luis Obispo south to the U.S.-Mexico border, and along the Peninsular Ranges into northernmost Baja California.
+In the two areas where Scapanus occultus and S. latimanus are sympatric (a portion of the southern Sierra Nevada and the northern portion of Santa Barbara), S. occultus inhabits lower altitudes and S. latimanus inhabits higher ones.
+Optimal habitats for this species are annual and perennial grassland, pasture, montane and valley foothill riparian, and aspen.
+It can also be found in a variety of open forest habitats, cropland, wet meadow, and orchard-vineyards.
+This species requires moist, friable soils suitable for tunnelling and its elevational range extends from near sea level to up to about 3,000 m.

 Description

-S. occultus is overall smaller in body size than S. latimanus, and has a longer and wider skull.
+Scapanus occultus is overall smaller in body size than S. latimanus, and has a longer and wider skull.
+Typical measurements for the broad-footed mole complex ranges around 14–17 cm, tail lengths of around 25–35 mm, and hind-foot lengths of around 18–21 mm.